 Aortic valve disease is a condition in which the valve between the main pumping chamber of your heart (left ventricle) and the main artery to your body (aorta) doesn't work properly.
-Aortic valve disease sometimes may be a condition present at birth (congenital heart disease) or it may result from other causes.
+Aortic valve disease sometimes may be a condition present at birth (congenital heart disease), or it may result from other causes.

 Types of aortic valve disease include:

-- Aortic regurgitation.
+- Aortic valve regurgitation.
 In this condition, the aortic valve doesn't close properly, causing blood to flow backward into the left ventricle.

 - Aortic valve stenosis (AVS).
 American Heart Association. http://www.heart.org/HEARTORG/Conditions/CongenitalHeartDefects/AboutCongenitalHeartDefects/Aortic-Valve-Stenosis-AVS_UCM_307020_Article.jsp.
 Accessed April 29, 2014.

 - What is heart valve disease?
 National Heart, Lung and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/hvd/.
 Accessed April 29, 2014.